1315701963/CAMEC/README.md

 ## Retrieval-Augmented Generation (RAG)
 To set up the RAG environment, you can follow these steps.
 We use Milvus as our victor database.
 Milvus is an open-source vector database designed for scalable similarity search.
-### Here’s a step-by-step guide to help you set it up in your environment:
+### A.Here’s a step-by-step guide to help you set it up in your environment:
 ### 1.Install Docker
 Milvus provides official Docker images, so installing Docker is the easiest way to set up the environment.
 For Ubuntu, MacOS and Windows: Download and install Docker from [Docker's official website](https://www.docker.com/products/docker-desktop).